A-Marc/sentiment-analysis-tg-news/README.md

-# sentiment analysis for telegram news
+# sentiment analysis for telegram news marc

 Sentiment analysis tool for Telegram news: scraping with Telethon, text preprocessing, ML classification (BERT), storage in MongoDB and JSON